The Next Generation of Injectable Weight-Management Therapies: What Patients Need to Know

 -

-are not licensed anywhere in the world
+are not licensed anywhere globally

 -